wedodge89/python-playground/documentation/developer_fundamentals.md

 * Readable-Easy to understand.
 Comments are concise and helpful.
 Variable names that make clear their purpose.
 * Predictability-Code is not so compact or feature-dense that it is difficult to tell what it does.
 * DRY-*D*on't *R*epeat *Y*ourself.
 Use functions, arguments, conditionals, etc. to keep code from being repetitive.

+## 5. Test your assumptions.
+* You should know and be able to predict how code will work.
+* You should understand code well enough to teach others.
+* Use print() or return to investiage objects.